Suluiss/Suluiss.github.io/_posts/2020-03-29-What-is-HNS.md

     <p> Benefits of having a community marketing strategy, Reduce your dependency on paid advertising, Increase customer retention through ongoing engagement
-    Give your customers a voice in the direction of your business, </p>
+    Give your customers a voice in the direction of your business, Online community management is the future of marketing.
+Being able to track the demographics of an entire community as well as appealing to their needs based off trends is key in today’s fast paced society.
+The potential for new revenue streams lie within online community management.
+It’s clear that this is a trend that will continue for years to come. </p>
   </div>
   <div class="column">